jfeferman/SearchMDB/README.md

  ## TODO and wishlist

-  - Fix interactive test runner.
+  - Fix interactive test runner. `npm run test:watch` is not working.
+  - Abstract api calls to the Movie DB.
+Currently only a multi query is integrated.
+  - Handle pagination of query results.
+The Movie DB already provides parameters to query results per page.